 Admission to the candidates is given if the following is fulfilled

 the candidate has not undergone the preparatory course earlier.

-PHYSICAL FITNESS REQUIREMENT FOR CERTAIN COURSES
+PHYSICAL FITNESS REQUIREMENTS FOR CERTAIN COURSES

 The candidates wishing to gain admission in Mining Engineering, Mining Machinery Engineering, Petroleum Engineering, or Integrated M.Sc.
 Program in Geology of Geophysics should not have any defect in their eyes.
 The candidate should not have any form of colour blindness.
-It is required that each candidate should obtain a certificate issued from a registered medical practioner.
-This is required to be submitted/uploaded while filling in of choices.
+It is required that each candidate should obtain a certificate issued from a registered medical practitioner.
+This is required to be submitted/uploaded while filling in choices.